 Curriculum vitae/resume (no more than 10 pages)

-Qualifications considered include: (1) the relevance of the project to the mission and goals of the Scholar-in-Residence Program; (2) the feasibility of the project; and, (3) the level of importance of the Houston Public Library and Woodson Research Center collections for the project; and (4) the strength of the proposal in light of letters of reference; (5) special consideration will be given to research that provides a clear connection to a current urban issue of public significance (ie. racial justice and anti-black racism).
+Qualifications considered include: (1) the relevance of the project to the mission and goals of the Scholar-in-Residence Program; (2) the feasibility of the project; (3) the level of importance of the Houston Public Library collections for the project; and (4) the strength of the proposal in light of letters of reference; (5) special consideration given to research that provides a clear connection to a current urban issue of public significance (ie. racial justice and anti-black racism).

-Fellow(s) will be provided with personal office space, access to the Gregory School archives, other Houston Public Library special collections and the Woodson Research Center at Rice University’s Fondren Library.
+Scholar(s) will be provided with personal office space, access to the Gregory School archives, other Houston Public Library special collections.

-Fellow(s) are provided with a stipend of $3,500* in exchange for:
+Scholar(s) are provided with a stipend of $3,500* after the completion of:

-Two distinct public lectures, one held on the Rice University campus and another at the Gregory School in September following the residency period.
-These lectures will be videotaped and made available online.
+Two distinct public engagements, one held on the Rice University campus and another at the Gregory School.

-All scholarship (publications, papers and on line documents) developed in relationship to this fellowship must acknowledge CERCL/AAHRC and the Scholar-in-residence program and copies must be provided to CERCL/AAHRC.
+All scholarship (publications, papers and on-line documents) developed in relationship to this fellowship must acknowledge CERCL/AAHRC and the Scholar-in-residence program and copies must be provided to CERCL/AAHRC.
 CERCL/AAHRC must receive a copy of any master’s thesis or dissertation developed using research from this program.